GSA/gsa-icam-card-builder/certutils/README.md

 * Expiration date in YYMMDDHHMMSSZ format
 * Revocation date in YYMMDDHHMMSSZ[,reason] format.
 Empty (^I) if not revoked.
 * Serial number in hex.
-* Filename or literal string ‘unknown’.
+* Filename or literal string `unknown`.
 * Distinguished name.
 Empty (^I) if unavailable

-Here is an example of a snippet from a CA index file viewed in “vi”, showing tab characters as “^I” (you can show whitespace using the :set list command in vi).
+Here is an example of a snippet from a CA index file viewed in `vi`, showing tab characters as `^I` (you can show whitespace using the :set list command in `vi`).

 ```
 V^I321230235959Z^I^I600000000000000000CA^Iunknown^I$